emqx/emqx-docs/en_US/access-control/authz/http.md

 ::: tip

-It is recommend using the `POST` method.
+It is recommended to use the `POST` method.
 When using the `GET` method, some sensitive information may be exposed through HTTP server logs.

 For untrusted environments, HTTPS should be used.